anbguye/Brain-Tumor-MRI-Classification/README.md

 - Add your Google API key for Gemini
 - Add your Ngrok authentication token

-- (If using google colab, can just put them into secrets tab without creating having to create new .env every runtime)

 3. Run the Streamlit app:
    streamlit run app.py